 Planning and Infrastructure

 Redesign is involved in varying degrees with the advocacy, planning, and design of several street and corridor infrastructure projects in our service area.

-The Franklin/Cedar/Minnehaha Intersection is to be reconfigured for enhanced pedestrian, bicycle and auto safety in the spring of 2017.
+The Franklin/Cedar/Minnehaha Intersection, currently under construction, is being reconfigured for enhanced pedestrian, bicycle and auto safety.
 Visit the Hennepin County project webpage.